NextFaze/flutter_manup/README.md

 ### Using the Service with Delegate

-Implement `ManupDelegate` or use `ManupDelegateMixin` mixin which has default implementation.
+Implement `ManUpDelegate` or use `ManUpDelegateMixin` mixin which has default implementation.

 - `manUpConfigUpdateStarting()` : will be called before starting to validate
-- `manupStatusChanged(ManUpStatus status)` : will be called every time status changes
+- `manUpStatusChanged(ManUpStatus status)` : will be called every time status changes
 - `manUpUpdateAvailable()` : will be called when ManUpStatus changes to supported
 - `manUpUpdateRequired()` : will be called when ManUpStatus changes to unsupported
 - `manUpMaintenanceMode()`: will be called when ManUpStatus changes to disabled